maboc/g10/docs/commands.md

    - potentially very expensive
 2. bases list
    - lists all bases in the system
+3. base new
+   - creates a new base
 3. config display
    - displays the configuration
 4. node add